python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/022_Sample_Rates_turtle_ripples.md

 # Sample rates: Ripples and turtle-meters

+ℹ️ This material coincides with material from SDR slideshow A (slide 22).

 Let's imagine some [ripples in water](https://www.youtube.com/watch?v=FeXP7SxCKKE).

 If you viewed the water from the side, it might look like this: